Polyps and Medusas

 Besides the radial body plan, the radiata differ from the rest of the eumetazoa in how the embryo develops.
-During gastrulation, an embryo begins to form layers that will become the different tissues of the adult body.
-These are the germ layers that become tissues.
-In the radiata, only two germ layers form.
-This embryo is diploblastic.
-The rest of the eumetazoa are triploblastic ("tripl" – triple and "blast" – budding).
+During gastrulation, an embryo begins to form germ layers that will become the different tissues of the adult body.
+In the radiata, only two germ layers form, meaning that the embryo is diploblastic.
+All other eumetazoa are triploblastic ("tripl" – triple and "blast" – budding).

 There are two phyla in the radiata branch: Cnidaria and Ctenophora.
 (These words look scary, but the C's are silent).

 The Cnidarian body is like a bag with one opening that leads to a digestive cavity.
 The opening is a mouth that is surrounded by tentacles, which is where the stinging cells are.
 (The shape sounds a little like a sponge, right?
 Sponges aren't symmetrical, though, and sponges have no tentacles or stinging cells.
 They also don't have a mouth.)
-There are two versions of this, the polyp and the medusa.
+There are two body types for cnidarians: the polyp and the medusa.

-The polyp is a shaped like a tube and is generally sessile.
-(Translation: it anchors somewhere.)
+The polyp is shaped like a tube and is generally sessile.
+(Translation: it anchors somewhere so it can't wander off.)
 Cnidarians with a polyp body include sea anemones, coral, and hydra.
 The medusa is a free-swimming, reverse version of the polyp.
 The polyp is anchored with its mouth and tentacles facing up.
-The medusa is a flattened, more sack-like version of the polyp, floating with its mouth down and tentacles hanging below.
+The medusa is a flattened, more sack-like version, floating with its mouth down and tentacles hanging below.
 A jellyfish (or sea jelly, since it isn't really fish) is a medusa.